Fire detection system on doomed trawler did not work

 One of the crew had noticed smoke coming from an engine room vent which quickly got out of control, forcing them to abandon ship in an inflatable life raft.

-They were quickly rescued by a passing angling boat which, partly due to the favourable weather conditions, has spotted the plume of smoke and went to investigate.
+They were quickly rescued by a passing angling boat which, partly due to the favourable weather conditions, had spotted the plume of smoke and went to investigate.

 All three crew members survived although a report into the incident published by the Marine Casualty Investigation Board (MCIB) on Tuesday noted that “had the incident occurred at night or in more adverse weather conditions the outcome may have been very different”.